-- The labor force in CCWC region is fairly evenly concentrated among the age groups.
-Workers in the 16-24 age group are about 16.6 percent of the total while nearly 25 percent are in the 25-34 age group.
-The prime working age group of 35-54 has 41 percent of the workforce.
-Workers over 55 constitute about 16.9 percent of the workforce and a number of employers report that impending retirements are a significant issue for them in terms of anticipated openings in the future. - Non-citizen workers constitute 18.9 percent of the workforce in CCWC region, though the rate varies with age.
-At 23.7 percent of the prime working age (35 to 54) labor force, non-citizens are more concentrated in this age cohort relative to their overall concentration level. - Educational attainment in the CCWC region is slightly lower than the statewide averages, with 22 percent of workers 25 years and older not holding a high school diploma or equivalent, compared to 18.5 percent for the state as a whole.
-Statewide, 38.8 percent have a college degree, compared to 28.5 percent for the CCWC region. - However, in the San Joaquin Valley there is a stark contrast in the educational attainment levels of the labor force when citizenship status is taken into account.
-Among US citizens in the CCWC workforce, only 12 percent do not have a high school diploma or GED and 33.7 percent have a college degree.
-Non-citizens 25 and over exhibit high rates of less than high school attainment level: 62.8 percent of the non-citizens in the labor force have not obtained a high school diploma or a GED. - This accounts in part for the differences in educational attainment between Latino workers and other workers in the labor force, as the non-citizen group is 87.1 percent Latino.
-Overall, Latinos have earned high school diplomas and GEDs at rates slightly surpassing Whites and Others, at 25.9 percent versus 24.5 percent (Whites) and 21.7 percent (Others).
-However, Whites and Others are over two and a half times more likely than Latinos to have earned a

-- college degree: 14.9 percent of the Latinos in the labor force have earned a college degree versus 39.6 percent for Whites and 40.8 percent for Others. - Veterans in CCWC region tend to have high levels of overall educational attainment, with 3.5 percent not achieving a high school diploma.
-Among disabled workers, however, 24.5 percent do not have a high school diploma, compared to 22 percent for the workforce as a whole.
+- The labor force in Merced County is generally concentrated in the younger age groups, with 18 percent in the 16-24 age group and nearly 25 percent of the 25-34 age group.
+The prime working age group of 35-54 has 42 percent of the workforce, which is less concentrated on a year to year basis than the younger age groups.
+Workers over 55 constitute about 15 percent of the workforce and a number of employers report that impending retirements are a significant issue for them in terms of anticipated openings in the future. - Non-citizen workers constitute 23.9 percent of the workforce in Merced County, though the rate varies with age (Figure 4).
+At 27.6 percent of the millennial labor force (25-34) and 29.4 percent of the prime working age (35 to 54) labor force, non-citizens are more concentrated in these two age cohorts relative to their overall concentration level, i.e. 23.9 percent. - Non-citizens 25 and over exhibit high rates of less than high school attainment level: 68 percent of the non-citizens in the labor force have not obtained a high school diploma or a GED.
+Seventeen-percent of non-citizens in the labor force have earned a high school diploma or equivalent, although this rate is almost ten percentage points lower than the rate for citizens (i.e. 27 percent).
+This accounts in part for the differences in educational attainment between Latino workers and other workers in the labor force (Figure 6), as the non-citizen group is 86 percent Latino.
+It is also important to note that Latinos have earned high school diplomas and GEDs at rates similar to all other races, at 23.9 percent versus 25.0 percent. - Veterans in Merced County tend to have high levels of overall educational attainment, with slightly over two percent not achieving a high school diploma.
+For the workforce as a whole, 27.4 percent do not have a high school diploma or equivalent degree.
+Among disabled workers, however, nearly 35 percent do not have a high school diploma.